rcsaquino/pl-bench/README.md

 # pl-bench

-A collection of useless benchmarks from various programming languages.
+A collection of nonsense benchmarks for various programming languages.